-Learn how to dye Easter eggs with bright, bold colors.
-In four easy steps turn plain white eggs into a rainbow of possibilities with a jumbo or standard muffin pan and your favorite food color.
+Learn how to dye Easter eggs with bright, bold colors using food coloring.
+In four easy steps turn plain white eggs into a rainbow of possibilities with just a muffin pan and your favorite food color.

-This is enough to prepare one dye color; repeat for every color desired
+This is enough to prepare one dye color, so repeat for every desired color.

 - Hard-boiled eggs